-Painting / Printmaking 596b, Alternative Nation2018 marks the ten-year anniversary of the closing of Orchard, an “artist-run” space made up of visual artists, filmmakers, writers, art historians and curators situated in New York’s Lower East Side for a three-year period.
+Painting/Printmaking ART 596, Alternative Nation2018 marked the ten-year anniversary of the closing of Orchard, an artist-run space made up of visual artists, filmmakers, writers, art historians, and curators situated in New York’s Lower East Side for a three-year period.
 Members of Orchard joined forces in response to the presidency of George W. Bush and the early years of the Iraq War.
-An investment in institutional critique, an artistic strategy aimed at exposing and dismantling dynamics of power at play in art museums, universities, and markets, was central to Orchard’s programming.
-They sought to present an alternative to extant programming and the dominance of commercial galleries in NYC.
-Orchard will serve as a point of departure for this semester-long seminar that will more broadly consider what might constitute an “alternative space” in our current moment.
+An investment in institutional critique—an artistic strategy aimed at exposing and dismantling dynamics of power at play in art museums, universities, and markets—was central to Orchard’s programming.
+It sought to present an alternative to extant programming and the dominance of commercial galleries in NYC.
+Orchard serves as a point of departure for this term-long seminar that more broadly considers what might constitute an “alternative space” in our current moment.
 Affordability crises have made it difficult for artist-run spaces, small to mid-sized commercial spaces, and artists for that matter, to afford rents in New York and other major North American cities.
-Together, we will consider whether and when the goal of a fixed physical space remains relevant in light of more accessible and even distributable models.
-Working as a group, we will brainstorm what exhibition /programmatic /publication-based possibilities we can come up with that are accessible domestically and abroad while clearly articulating an intended audience.
-Class time will be divided between discussions of the readings, presentations by members of the seminar, in-class guest speakers, and a collaborative final assignment.
-Matt Keegan.
+Together, we consider whether and when the goal of a fixed physical space remains relevant in light of more accessible and even distributable models.
+Working as a group, we brainstorm exhibition/programmatic/publication-based possibilities that are accessible domestically and abroad while clearly articulating an intended audience.
+Class time is divided between discussions of the readings, presentations by members of the seminar, in-class guest speakers, and a collaborative final assignment.

 Last edited by: Emily Cappa